Legendary Things to Do in Hollywood

 Every Day is Epic

-When you stay at the Huntley Santa Monica Beach, you'll enjoy easy access to the most legendary things to do in Hollywood, CA. From the shops of Hollywood+Highland to the iconic Walk of Fame, your star-studded Santa Monica, CA beach vacation simply isn't complete without a trip to Tinseltown.
+When you stay at the Huntley Santa Monica Beach, you'll enjoy easy access to the most popular things to do in Hollywood, CA. From the shops of Hollywood and Highland to the iconic Walk of Fame, your star-studded Santa Monica, CA beach vacation simply isn't complete without a trip to Tinseltown.

 Be Entertained at Hollywood & Highland